Bloom-host/BloomDocs/docs/running_a_server/converting-worlds.md

 ---

 ## Part 1: Download the world
-**Note:** This is not strictly necessary, you CAN use SFTP or the File Manager if you want, but downloading the files makes them much easier to work with.
+**Note:** This is not strictly necessary; you can use SFTP or the File Manager if you want, but downloading the files makes them much easier to work with.

 This is most easily done by archiving the files using the File Manager and downloading them using SFTP.
 For instructions on using the File Manager and SFTP, please see [File Manager Controls](/file-manager-controls/) and [How to use SFTP](/sftp/), respectively.